 This is a classic Russian recipe for cabbage rolls (called golubtsy), which consists of ground beef and rice wrapped in a fresh cabbage leaf and then simmered in a tomato/sour cream sauce.
 There are countless variations of the recipe, including the use of other meats, addition of mushrooms, buckwheat, or even vegetarian versions.
-Feel […]
+Feel free […]

 This is a great way to use leftover steak or any other meat in a breakfast dish, or omit the meat altogether making this a vegetarian dish.
 I love the combination of crispy garlicky croutons, broccoli, mushrooms, and runny yolks.
 Broccoli works particularly well with shiitake mushrooms, but any other type of mushroom will do.
 You will need oven-proof ceramic ramekins to bake this dish in.